Goldferret/MEDAL-LAB/README.md

 This project is under active development.
 The architecture design in `ARCHITECTURE.md` provides the roadmap for full implementation.

+When contributing:
+- Follow the modular component architecture
+- Maintain MADSci compliance patterns
+- Add appropriate tools for setup/maintenance tasks
+- Update documentation for new features

 ## 📄 License

 [Add your license information here]